bmorrisondev/bmorrisondev/README.md

 Hi 👋 My name is Brian Morrison II
 ==================================

-Building with Go & AWS • Dev Ed at PlanetScale
+Building with Go & AWS • Dev Ed at Clerk
 ----------------------------------------------

 *   🌍  I'm based in Kentucky